-- 1. Promote a OHS culture within the organisations involved in the project / contract. - 2.
+- 1. Promote a SHE culture within the organisations involved in the project / contract. - 2.
 The contractor's safety and health officer shall assist in the control of all health and safety-related matters on the sites. - 3.
-Be involved in the developing the project OHS plans and SHEQ policy. - 4.
-Be in constant liaison and cooperate with Eskom's OHS professionals responsible for providing them with a health and safety service. - 5.
-Ensure that this OHS specification is adhered to by his/her principal contractor and is submitted to any appointed contractors. - 6.
+Be involved in the developing the project SHE plan and SHE policy. - 4.
+Be in constant liaison and cooperate with Eskom's SHE professionals responsible for providing them with a health and safety service. - 5.
+Ensure that this SHE specification is adhered to by his/her principal contractor and is submitted to any appointed contractors. - 6.
 Conduct audits and inspections of all work sites for the duration of the project. - 7.
-Be involved in the organisations incident investigations when required.
+Be involved in the organisations incident investigations when required. - 8.
+Participate in the organisation's statutory and non-statutory health and safety committees meetings.